qcuaeh/molalignlib/README.md

 The ouput shows that there are 3 equivalent optimal assignments.

+Note:
-Note: The stats can be different than those shown in the examples, due to the use of different random seeds on each run, but the optimized RMSD should be the same.
+Due to the use of different random seeds on each run, the stats of the examples can be different but the optimized RMSD should be always the same.

 References
 ----------